 - Application rates are pounds of active ingredient (AI) per acre.
-Average rate is an average of field level rates from the ADA 1080 reports using a NAS conversion table to determine the pounds of AI in pesticide products.
-Maximum and minimum rates come from product labels. - the number of reports is the number of unique 1080 forms received with indicated AI.
-1080s with multiple AIs are counted for each AI.
-Acres for multiple AI mixes are separately counted for each AI. % of acres treated is the AI acre total divided by planted acres.
-Only previous year's planted acres are available.

-Up to four target pests are recorded and multiple AI applications are common.
+Average rate is an average of field level rates from the ADA 1080 reports using a NAS conversion table to determine the pounds of active ingredient (AI) in pesticide products.
+Maximum and minimum rates come from product labels. - The number of reports is the number of unique 1080 forms received with indicated AI.
+1080s with multiple AIs are counted as an individual report for each AI.
+Acres for multiple AI mixes are separately counted for each AI. % of acres treated is AI acre total divided by total planted acres.
+Only previous year's planted acres is available. - Up to four target pests are recorded and multiple AI applications are common.
 No mechanism in the 1080 forms presently exists to link specific AIs to specific target pests.
 For this reason, all AI/pest counts do not necessarily reflect intended efficacy.